THull5/Doxygen-Assignment/README.md

 Now also did more testing for running class-doq on all the classes.

 Ran fun doq and class doq on relevant areas.

+After doing all the above and rerunning the config file everything shows up.
+The index, hierarchy, members, and list.
+The members shows all the comments I made.
+They're probably not the most correct thing but for this assignment the important thing is that they showed up in the doxy file.